-Individuals discovering a fire at a Calvary on-campus student housing facility should dial 911 and the Calvary Security Department at (816) 331-8700 to report the fire and activate the fire alarm system.
+Individuals discovering a fire at a Calvary University building should dial 911 and the Calvary Security Department at (816) 331-8700 to report the fire and activate the fire alarm system.
 Although fire alarms on campus are monitored by a central station and are programmed to automatically summon the fire department upon activation, the fire should still be promptly reported.